What Is Breast Reconstruction Surgery?

 Are You a Candidate for Breast Reconstruction?

-- You are coping well with your diagnosis and treatment
+- You are coping well with your diagnosis and treatment for breast cancer

 - You do not have additional medical conditions that could delay healing